Remove users, groups, or devices from an administrative unit

 • Privileged Role Administrator or Global Administrator

-• AzureAD module when using PowerShell
+• Microsoft Graph PowerShell module when using PowerShell

-• Admin consent when using Graph explorer for Microsoft Graph API
+• Admin consent when using Graph Explorer for Microsoft Graph API

 For more information, see Prerequisites to use PowerShell or Graph Explorer.